jakeflynn56/gene-wise-prediction-explorer/README.md

 # Gene-wise Prediction Explorer
 This interactive tool allows you to explore gene-wise prediction using a dataset of your choice.
 Select the dataset, predictor, and the gene you want to investigate.
 The app will provide you with visualizations of predictor score distributions, helping you gain a deeper understanding of predictor performance at the gene level.
 The density plot is estimated with scores from all SNVs.

-## About
-The Gene-wise Prediction Explorer is an interactive R Shiny application designed to facilitate gene-wise prediction analysis using custom datasets.
-It offers insightful visualizations of predictor score distributions, aiding in the understanding of predictor performance at the gene level.

 ## Features
 - **Dataset Selection:** Users can choose datasets for analysis.
 - **Predictor Analysis:** Incorporates two predictors: REVEL and BayesDel.